Department policy regarding the duties of Post Service Officers (PSO) within The American Legion, Department of Michigan

 - Post Commanders should instruct their respective PSO to follow this guidance immediately.
 The DSO will provide directed training during district meetings, conferences, conventions and Post Service Officer School held at Higgins Lake, MI in order to provide the PSO with the tools, resources, and knowledge needed to perform their duties.
 The training will allow the PSO to expertly refer veterans and claimants to the proper civic, community, government and other local entities that may assist them with specific needs.

 - Any PSO that feels they need further individual training should contact the Director, VA&R, Department of Michigan at (313) 964-6640.

 Where can a Post Service Officer start?

-1. A post service officer should attend the Richard A. Morrison Veterans Advocacy training.
-This annual training provides PSO’s the resources and direction they need to help direct a veteran to the help they need.
+1. A post-service officer should attend the Richard A. Morrison Veterans Advocacy training.
+This annual training provides PSO’s resources and direction they need to help direct a veteran to the help they need.
 Training general occurs in August or September of each year.
 Watch the MI Legionnaire newspaper or the training page on this website.

 2. Contact your district commander for the name of your district service officer and connect with them.

 3. Contact our office (313) 964-6640 to let us know you are the new PSO and we can provide some information.